joelinman-nxp/Docker/Overview/docker_what_are_dockerfiles.md

 - **Set environment variables** - Use the Dockerfile to set any environment variables needed to run your application.
 For example, you might set a PORT variable to specify the port number that your application listens on.

-Using environment variables is important ot protect sensitive
+    Using environment variables is important to protect sensitive data when you build your image and host it.

 - **Define the default command** - Use the Dockerfile to specify the default command that should be run when the image is launched.
 This command should start your application.